Gout Arthritis. Ten years of follow up

 Introduction: Gouty arthritis is a persistent metabolic disease that produces an increase of the circulating uric acid, with the resulting deposit of monosodic urate crystals in the tissues.

-: To characterize patients with gouty arthritis clinically and epidemiologically.
+Objective: To characterize patients with gouty arthritis clinically and epidemiologically.

-: A descriptive investigation of 72 patients with a diagnosis of gouty arthritis, assisted at Arnaldo Milián Castro Clinical Surgical University Hospital was carried out from January 2008 to December 2017.
+Methods: A descriptive investigation of 72 patients with a diagnosis of gouty arthritis, assisted at Arnaldo Milián Castro Clinical Surgical University Hospital was carried out from January 2008 to December 2017.

-: Patients between 40 and 49 years of age were the most representative group with a highest incidence in not white patients and the male sex.
+Results: Patients between 40 and 49 years of age were the most representative group with a highest incidence in not white patients and the male sex.
 Obesity and hypertension prevailed as previous personal antecedents.
 Alcohol intake was the most represented toxic habit.
 A crisis of inflammation of the big toe was the more frequent starting manifestation.
 Swelling of soft tissues was the main radiologic alteration.

 Conclusion: Gouty arthritis is present with a highest frequency in the male sex with a peak of incidence in the fourth decade of life.
 It is associated to bad diet habits and alcohol intake that could cause joint damage.